kevintruong/til/Networking,-Part-2:-Using-getaddrinfo.md

 hints.ai_family = AF_INET6; // Only want IPv6 (use AF_INET for IPv4)
 hints.ai_socktype = SOCK_STREAM; // Only want stream-based connection
 ```

-## What about code examples that use `gethostbyname`?

-The old function `gethostbyname` is deprecated; it's the old way convert a host name into an IP address.
-The port address still needs to be manually set using htons function.
-It's much easier to write code to support IPv4 AND IPv6 using the newer `getaddrinfo`

-## Is it that easy!?
-Yes and no. It's easy to create a simple TCP client - however network communications offers many different levels of abstraction and several attributes and options that can be set at each level of abstraction (for example we haven't talked about `setsockopt` which can manipulate options for the socket).

-## Further reading
-For more information see [Beej's guide](https://beej.us/guide/bgnet/html/multi/index.html).